The Ramsey property for Banach spaces and Choquet simplices: The Ramsey property of Banach spaces

 \subsection{Finite metric spaces}

-Recall that the Ramsey property for finite metric spaces, proved by Ne\v{s}et\v{r}il \cite{nesetril_metric_2007}, states that for every finite \emph{ordered} metric spaces $X$ and $Y$ and every $r\in \N$ there exists a finite ordered metric space $Z$ such that for every $r$-coloring of the set $\binom{Z}{X}_<$ of order isometric copies of $X$ in $Z$ there exist an order isometric copy $Y_0$ of $Y$ in $Z$ such that $\binom{Y_0}{X}_<$ is monochromatic.
-As a consequence, the isometry group of the \emph{Urysohn} space $\mbb U$ is extremely amenable, and since $\mbb U$ is ultrahomogeneous, one obtains the following:
+Recall that the Urysohn space $\mbb U$ is the unique (up to isometry) ultrahomogeneous universal separable complete metric space.
+Pestov proved in \cite{pestov_ramsey-milman_2002} that the group $\iso(\mbb U)$ of surjective isometries of $\mbb U$ is extremely amenable, using the method of concentration of measure.
+It is also proved a version of the (KPT) correspondence for $\iso(\mbb U)$, that gives as a consequence the following the (ARP) of finite metric spaces.

-\teor For every finite metric spaces $M$ and $N$, $r\in \N$ and $\vep>0$ there exists a finite metric space $P$ such that every $r$-coloring $\mr{emb}(M,P)$ has a $\vep$-monochromatic set of the form $\sig \circ \mr{emb}(M,N)$ for some $\sig\in \mr{emb}(N, P)$. \fteor In the previous statement $\mr{emb}(M,P)$ is the set of all isometric embeddings from the metric space $(M,d_M)$ into the metric space $(N,d_N)$, endowed with its natural distance $d(\sig,\tau):=\max_{x\in M} d_N(\sig(x),\tau(x))$.
-Recall that the Uryshon space $\mbb U$ is the unique (up to isometry) ultrahomogeneous separable complete metric space such that every isometric embedding from a finite metric space into $\mbb U$ is the restriction of a surjective isometry of $\mbb U$.
-Pestov proved in \cite{pestov_ramsey-milman_2002} that the group $\iso(\mbb U)$ of surjective isometries of $\mbb U$, and also that the ARP of finite metric spaces is equivalent to it, so proving Theorem \ref{lkwklerkewrwerrr}.
-Later, Ne\v{s}et\v{r}il established the (exact) Ramsey property of finite ordered metric spaces \cite{nesetril_metric_2007}, thus gives another proof of the extreme amenability of $\iso(\mbb U)$.
+\teor For every finite metric spaces $M$ and $N$, $r\in \N$ and $\vep>0$ there exists a finite metric space $P$ such that every $r$-coloring $\mr{emb}(M,P)$ has a $\vep$-monochromatic set of the form $\sig \circ \mr{emb}(M,N)$ for some $\sig\in \mr{emb}(N, P)$. \fteor In the previous statement $\mr{emb}(M,P)$ is the collection of all isometric embeddings from $(M,d_M)$ into $(N,d_N)$, endowed with the uniform metric $d(\sig,\tau) := \max_{x\in M} d_N(\sig(x),\tau(x))$.
+Later, Ne\v{s}et\v{r}il established the (exact) Ramsey property of finite ordered metric spaces \cite{nesetril_metric_2007}, that is, for every finite \emph{ordered} metric spaces $X$ and $Y$ and every $r\in \N$ there exists a finite ordered metric space $Z$ such that for every $r$-coloring of the set $\binom{Z}{X}_<$ of order isometric copies of $X$ in $Z$ there exists an order isometric copy $Y_0$ of $Y$ in $Z$ such that $\binom{Y_0}{X}_<$ is monochromatic.
+This gives another proof of the extreme amenability of $\iso(\mbb U)$.
 We present here a third proof, which uses the approximate Ramsey property of the class of finite-dimensional polyhedral spaces.

 Recall that a \emph{pointed} metric space $(X,d,p)$ is a metric space $(X,d)$ with a distinguished point $p\in X$.
 Given two pointed metric spaces $(M,p)$ and $(N,q)$, let $\mr{emb}_0(M,N)$ be the set of pointed isometric embeddings, that is, all isometric embeddings from $M$ into $N$ sending $p$ to $q$.
 Recall that when $X$ and $Y$ are normed spaces, we use $\mr{Emb}(X,Y)$ to denote \emph{linear} isometric embeddings.